Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/03-front-end-development-libraries/react/render-with-an-if-else-condition.md

 };
 ```

-ใน render method ควรใช้คำสั่ง `if/else` เพื่อตรวจสอบเงื่อนไขของ `this.state.display`
+The render method should use an `if/else` statement to check the condition of `this.state.display`.

 ```js
 (getUserInput) =>